kubeckaj/JKCS.py-Manual/docs/source/HowToQML.rst

       sh setup.sh -r grendel -qml

-I show examples for electronic energy but other molecular properties can be modelled, too.
+I show examples for electronic energy but other molecular properties can be modelled, too (use :guilabel:`-column` argument).
 Training directly on electronic energy of a cluster

 .. math::
    E_{cluster}^{DFT}

-is only alright if you train/test on its conformers (i.e. no large difference between modelled molecules are present).
+is alright only if you train/test on single-cluster conformers (i.e. no large energy difference between modelled molecules are present).

-Otherwise, it is better to model, for instance, binding energies of the studied clusters
+Otherwise, it is better to model binding energies of the studied clusters

 .. math::
    \Delta E^{DFT} = E_{cluster}^{DFT} - \sum E_{monomer}^{DFT},